buditanrim/buditanrim.github.io/_posts/2019-01-24-rule-of-thumb-for-making-a-decision.md

 ---
 layout: post
-title:  "Making decision is hard, here's my rule of thumb for making a decision"
+title:  "Making a decision is hard, here's my rule of thumb"
 punchline: true
 description: "Similarly to coin, each decision has its top and bottom.
 And the middle."
 subtitle: "Similarly to coin, each decision has its top and bottom.
 And the middle."